Tenant’s Failure to Insure Sample Clauses

 Tenant’s Failure to Insure.
 Should Tenant fail to keep in effect and pay for such insurance as it is in this Section required to maintain, Landlord may do so, in which event the insurance premiums paid by Landlord shall become due and payable forthwith and failure of Lessee to pay same on demand shall constitute a breach of this Lease.

 Tenant’s Failure to Insure.
-Anything in this Lease (including, without limitation, any notice and cure rights that this Lease provides to Tenant) to the contrary notwithstanding, if Tenant fails to provide Landlord with evidence of insurance as required under Section 10.1.4, and if such failure is not cured by Tenant within five Business Days of Landlord’s notice thereof, Landlord may, but is not obligated to, without further demand upon Tenant or notice to Tenant and without waiving or releasing Tenant from any obligation contained in this Lease, obtain such insurance for Landlord’s benefit.
-In such event, Tenant will pay to Landlord, as Additional Rent, all of Landlord’s Actual Costs incurred in obtaining such insurance.
-Landlord’s exercise of its rights under this Section 1 0.1.5 does not relieve Tenant from any default under this Lease.
+Notwithstanding any contrary language in this Lease and any notice and cure rights this Lease provides Tenant, if Tenant fails to provide Landlord with evidence of insurance as required under Section 10.1 within a reasonable time after Landlord's request, Landlord may assume that Tenant is not maintaining the insurance Section 10.1 requires Tenant to maintain and Landlord may, but is not obligated to, without further demand upon Tenant or notice to Tenant and without giving Tenant any cure right or waiving or releasing Tenant from any obligation contained in this Lease, obtain such insurance for Landlord's benefit.
+In such event, Tenant will pay to Landlord, as Additional Rent, all costs and expenses Landlord incurs obtaining such insurance.
+Landlord's exercise of its rights under this section does not relieve Tenant from any default under this Lease.